Skip to content

 Next steps

-The golf course reconfiguration is proposed to take place after the expiration of the current operating agreement which expires in mid-2026.
+The golf course reconfiguration is proposed to take place after the current operating agreement expires in mid-2026.

 Fill out the form below to receive updates about this project